RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 Secondly, with all the different possibilities, how is it recommended to start the first stage then?

-* If you want to start the first stage on the day after setting up, before the first question of that stage is asked:
+* If you want to start the first stage on the day AFTER setting up, before the first question of that stage is asked:
-  * Conditionally schedule a dummy question for the morning which executes the necessary `"startStage"` action, with the condition being that no stage is running yet (`"${STAGE_NAME} == $S{}"`).
+  * Conditionally schedule a dummy question for the morning, which executes the necessary `"startStage"` action, with the condition being that no stage is running yet (`"${STAGE_NAME} == $S{}"`).
 * If you want to start the first stage on the same day as the setup questions
   * Create a dummy question within `setupQuestions`, and make that the `nextQuestion` of the last setup question.
 Ensure to set field `selectQFirst` of the last setup question object to `true`, so that this question can be read from the default categories before the participant is assigned to the condition.
   * Give the dummy question a `cNextActions` field